Dual Enrollment at UWF

 - Fax it to 850.473.7345, Attn: Dual Enrollment; OR

-- Drop it off in person at JB Hopkins Hall (Bldg.
-18) on the main campus in Pensacola
+- Drop it off in person at Hopkins Hall (Building 18) on the main campus in Pensacola

 Note: Documentation received after the start of classes will not be processed

-The Mandatory Immunization and Health History Form is a dynamic form that should be completed online once you have a UWFID number and a MyUWF account.
+The mandatory Health History Form is a dynamic form that should be completed online once you have a UWFID number and a MyUWF account.
 Once completed it will automatically be directed to our Student Health Services Office for review.
 Required immunization documentation must be submitted through Med+Proctor.